-Intergovernmental Receivables - Receivables at June 30, 2008 consisted of intergovernmental receivables.
+Receivables - Receivables at June 30, 2009 consisted of intergovernmental receivables and other receivables.
 All receivables are considered collectible in full and will be received within one year.

-Prepaid Expenses - Payments made to vendors for services that will benefit periods beyond June 30, 2008 are recorded as prepaid expenses using the consumption method.
+Prepaid Expenses - Payments made to vendors for services that will benefit periods beyond June 30, 2009 are recorded as prepaid expenses using the consumption method.
 A current asset for the prepaid amount is recorded at the time of the purchase and an expense is reported in the year in which services are consumed.